tbwiik/Travelu/README.md

 - [User scenarios](UserScenarios.md)
 - Documentation of all [releases](docs)
 - A [README.md](travelu/README.md) explaining the functionality of the app
-- UI controllers of the app which are in the folder [travelu/src/main/resources/app](travelu/src/main/java/app)
+- UI controllers of the app which are in the folder [travelu/fxui/src/main/java/travelu/fxui](travelu/fxui/src/main/java/travelu/fxui)
-- FXML files connected to these controllers which are in the folder [resources/app](travelu/src/main/resources/app)
+- FXML files connected to these controllers which are in the folder [resources/travelu/fxui](travelu/fxui/src/main/resources/travelu/fxui)
-- The application's domain logic and persistence which are in the folder [travelu/src/main/java/app/core](travelu/src/main/java/app/core)
+- The application's domain logic which are in the folder [travelu/core/src/main/java/travelu/core](travelu/core/src/main/java/travelu/core)
-- Tests which are in the folder [travelu/src/test/java/app/core](travelu/src/test/java/app/core)
+- The application's persistence which are in the folder [travelu/fxutil/src/main/java/travelu/fxutil](travelu/fxutil/src/main/java/travelu/fxutil)
+- Tests TODO

 ## Building & running the project